-- Castle - this houses four museums: The Vaud Military Museum, the Swiss Museum of Historic Pewter Figurines, the Artillery Museum and the Vaud Police Museum.
+- Castle – the castle houses four museums: The Vaud Military Museum, the Swiss Museum of Historic Pewter Figurines, the Artillery Museum and the Vaud Police Museum.

 - Alexis Forel Museum – the historic home with furnished salons houses decorative works of art, dolls and toys.